Empowering the Medical Device Industry

 3D Systems' technology and services allow implant developers to add increased functionality to their spinal implant

 designs.
 Our 3D printing technology is producing interbody devices with improved osteoconductive properties with

 - Titanium fusion implants can incorporate complex porous features.

 - High-strength titanium alloys allow for inspection windows in the implant sidewalls for evaluation of implant integration with host tissue.

 3D printing can be used to manufacture single-use disposable surgical instruments, re-usable surgical instruments, patient-matched surgical guides, and other patient-contacting medical devices.
-3D Systems uses stereolithography, selective laser sintering, and direct metal printing technologies to produce biocompatible, sterilizable medical devices from facilities in North America and Europe.
+3D Systems uses stereolithography, selective laser sintering, and direct metal printing technologies to produce biocompatible, sterilizable medical devices.
 Validated processes and a robust quality-management system ensure repeatability and reliability of medical devices produced using advanced 3D printing technology to provide healthcare industries with new approaches to complex problems.
 3D Systems has validated parameter sets released for instrumentation in 17-4PH, which meet mechanical and chemical properties for ASTM A564.